sumowll/BD4H-Bootcamp/web/spark-graphx.md

 val pagerank = randomGraph.staticPageRank(20)
 ```

-Or, we could run PageRank util converge with tolerance as `0.01` using `randomGraph.pageRank(0.01)`
+Or, we can run PageRank util converge with tolerance as `0.01` using `randomGraph.pageRank(0.01)`

 # Application
-Next, we show some how we could ultilize the graph operations to solve some practical problems in the healthcare domain.
+Next, we show some how we can ultilize the graph operations to solve some practical problems in the healthcare domain.

 ## Explore comorbidities
 [Comorbidity] is additional disorders co-occuring with primary disease.
-We know all the case patients have heart failure, we could explore possible comorbidities as below (see comments for more explaination)
+We know all the case patients have heart failure, we can explore possible comorbidities as below (see comments for more explaination)

 ```scala
 // get all the case patients